abenhamdine/awesome-extjs/README.md

 * [What is ExtJS](http://whatisextjs.com/) - A blog with some interesting ExtJS examples and code snippets
 * [Coding Ideas](http://www.coding-ideas.de/category/blog/extjs/) - A blog with articles about several frameworks and some nice articles about ExtJS
 * [Jorge Ramon](https://jorgeramon.me/extjs-tutorials/) - Some useful tutorials for ExtJS 5 and 6
+* [Learn From Saki](http://extjs.eu/) - Site of an ExtJS developer and author of several extension
+* [Sencha Adventures](https://github.com/loiane/sencha-adventures) - A list of Sencha/ExtjS resources in English/Portuese/French/Spanish

 ## Tutorials, examples